 Finding the time to meditate can be difficult.
 I know what it’s like to struggle with making time for myself.
 The more I devote my career to helping others and their communities thrive, the more I realise the value of investing in myself.
 With that in mind, here are three amazing benefits that we can derive from a sustainable meditation routine:

 Meditation allows you to be kind to yourself

 A key theme throughout the practice of meditation is treating yourself with kindness.
 For many, meditation breeds mindfulness.
 Mindfulness means noticing your emotions without judgement.
 Knowing what you are feeling without criticising what is on your mind may help you move through life with less worry and pessimism.
-For me, it certainly has helped me stay optimistic and goal-oriented, especially amid the unforeseen circumstances brought by the COVID-19 pandemic.
+For me, it certainly has helped me stay optimistic and goal-oriented, especially amid the unforeseen circumstances brought by the Covid.